amqp-rs/lapin/README.md

 ## Features

+- unstable: enable access to the experimental reconnection features
 - codegen: force code generation (default to pregenerated sources)
 - vendored-openssl: use a vendored openssl version instead of the system one (when using openssl backend)
 - verbose-errors: enable more verbose errors in the AMQP parser